franzbu/HAeating/README.md

 ---
 The AppDaemon code relies on a `global_config:` section in [apps.yaml](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/apps.yaml) and the module [globals.py](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/globals.py).

-AppDaemin gets the room names and the names of all HA Helpers from this config, and for that it is important that the Helpers are created following the same pattern.

 In case you are wondering what the listing of the valve states is for, this is done to prevent the heating circuit pump pushing against closed valves; in case they are all closed (< 20%), heating stops.

 ---

+AppDaemon gets the room names and the names of the HA Helpers based on this config, and for that it is important that the Helpers are created following the naming pattern below.

 ### Home Assistant Heating needs the following HA Helpers to be created beforehand
 Helpers to create for each room, replace 'stubbe' with the name of the room:
 ```